Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Distributions of the number of sequenced lineages

 \subsection{Related lineages}

-Sequencing of many unrelated individuals, either pooled together or sequenced separately, is the most common experimental setup for variability studies as described in the previous section, but it is not the only one.
+Sequencing unrelated individuals (either pooled together or sequenced separately) is the most common experimental setup for variability studies as described in the previous section, but it is not the only one.
 There are several cases where lineages in different units are related by identity (for example, the same individual sequenced both alone and in a pool with other individuals) or identity-by-descent, like for trios or inbred lines from a population.
-We develop estimators for these cases.
+In this section we develop estimators for these cases.